Siddid-Soni/sqlite-rust/README.md

 ```

-### WHERE Clause Parser
+### WHERE Clause Engine

-Advanced recursive descent parser for SQL WHERE clauses:
+Advanced recursive descent engine for SQL WHERE clauses:

 ```
 Grammar: